Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

 Spread out backup nip85 and WoT relays to different providers - currently all Digital Ocean (managed by me) and relay.tools (also on DO?) - consider vercel, Vultr, AWS, etc

+8 Sep 2025
+Make sure to address the situation where pubkeys contain uppercase characters.
+They should all be stored and compared as fully lowercase.